What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Biscayne bay with huge yachts, sail boats, and day cruisers in front of the Miami skyline at sunset

-In this article, we’ll explore the city beyond the no-brainer things you know already, like the stunning Miami Beach, and discover all the other stuff, like the Latin influence, art scene, architecture, cuisine, and nightlife, that make Miami a cultural hub.
+In this article, we’ll explore the city beyond the no-brainer things you know already, like the stunning Miami Beach, and discover all the other stuff, like the Latin influence, art scene, architecture, cuisine, and nightlife, that make it a cultural hub.

 1. Discover The Latin Influence